-Dominic Kouffman is an attorney in Holland & Knight's Tampa office, focusing his practice on complex commercial litigation and fiduciary dispute resolution.
-Mr. Kouffman is an accomplished litigator and trial lawyer practicing in both federal and state courts in Florida and other jurisdictions.
-He represents clients in a broad range of commercial and fiduciary disputes, including matters involving breach of contract, breach of fiduciary duty, breach of trust, commercial credit and creditor's rights, federal tax credits, fraud, business torts, professional negligence, healthcare law, trusts and estates law, and construction law.
+Dominic Kouffman is an attorney in Holland & Knight's Tampa office, focusing his practice on fiduciary dispute resolution, complex commercial litigation, financial services litigation, professional negligence defense, and healthcare litigation.
+He is an accomplished litigator and trial lawyer practicing in both federal and state courts in Florida and other jurisdictions.
+His broad range of experience includes representing clients in disputes involving breach of fiduciary duty and breach of trust, commercial credit default and receivership, legal malpractice, breach of contract, federal tax credits, fraud, business torts, unfair trade practices, aircraft purchases and sales, and construction law.

 After graduating from Georgetown University with honors, Mr. Kouffman worked for the U.S. Department of Justice, Antitrust Division, assisting with federal government investigations and civil enforcement actions.
 While attending the University of Virginia School of Law, he was a senior editor for the Journal of Law and Politics.

 - University of Virginia School of Law, J.D.